 - NEW Contact for families with disabled children Covid-19 vaccination: your questions answered

 Support for clinically and extremely vulnerable

-At all local Tiers we urge you to continue to access the care and support you need.
-You should continue to access NHS services, and you should contact the NHS if you have an urgent or emergency care need
+We urge you to continue to access the care and support you need.
+You should continue to access NHS services, and you should contact the NHS if you have an urgent or emergency care need.

 You may want to maintain social distance within your household if practical.

 As a general principle, working from home reduces the chance of you being exposed to the virus.